 While the don't always have every single thing you need, it is definitely worth trying to check a few items off your list and making this your first stop!
-Here are 8 items that I don't buy anywhere else but the Dollar Tree.
+Here are eight items that I don't buy anywhere else but the Dollar Tree.

-1. Long candle lighters
+1. Long Candle Lighters

-However, what I hate almost as much is paying six, five, four, or even three dollars for one of these even though they are so convenient to candle lovers like me.
+However, what I hate almost as much is paying six, five, four, or even three dollars for one of these, even though they are so convenient to candle lovers like me.
 Well, you don't have to!
-Dollar Tree sells them and I am always stocked up on them.
+Dollar Tree sells them, and I am always stocked up on them.
 I will keep one in the living room and the kitchen.
 At that price, I can keep one close to every candle in the house.

-2. Cotton rounds/balls
+2. Cotton Rounds/Balls

 For the times that I need one or two, it's great to have a package of them stashed away.
 That's why for a dollar, I can have a small stash that will last me a while and yet, not have to make a big investment for something I really don't want to buy.
-I also find that hold up just as goo, if not better, than the more expensive brands!
+I also find that hold up just as good, if not better, than the more expensive brands!

-3. Rubber dish-washing gloves
+3. Rubber Dish-Washing Gloves

-Just like the candle lighters, the minimum you will pay for a pair of these gems is $2.99 and it never fails, a hole or leak in them is never too far into the future.
+Just like the candle lighters, the minimum you will pay for a pair of these gems is $2.99, it never fails, and a hole or leak in them is never too far into the future.
 Why not pay a dollar?
-I keep a couple pairs on hand at all times for the day that a puncture is made or they decide to wear out.
-I also find that these last every bit as long as the more expensive brands and when I tear a hole in one because I poked through one with a fork, I don't feel nearly as bad about it.
+I keep a couple of pairs on hand at all times for the day that a puncture is made or they decide to wear out.
+I also find that these last every bit as long as the more expensive brands, and when I tear a hole in one because I poked through one with a fork, I don't feel nearly as bad about it.

-I do tend to save gift bags and tissue paper and re-use them (yes, I'm one of those), sometimes I don't have the right materials I need for a particular gift/occasion.
-When I need something special, I head straight to the Dollar Tree and it gives me the super-power of being able to make a gift look even more special than it is!
+I do tend to save gift bags and tissue paper and reuse them (yes, I'm one of those), but sometimes I don't have the right materials I need for a particular gift/occasion.
+When I need something special, I head straight to the Dollar Tree, and it gives me the superpower of being able to make a gift look even more special than it is!
 Also, If the person getting the gift isn't a "gift bag saver" like me, I feel good with them just throwing it away if their heart desires with no remorse.

 5. Tote bags

 The Dollar Tree always has a nice array of various tote bags.
 They have different sizes, colors, materials, and prints.
-I use these bags for various thing such as a work bag, beach bag, and even as reusable grocery bag (those tend to be at least a couple dollars at most grocery stores).
+I use these bags for various things, such as a work bag, beach bag, and even a reusable grocery bag (those tend to be at least a couple of dollars at most grocery stores).

 Place-mats are another great thing to pick up at the Dollar Tree as well because you can use them, love them, then toss them when they're past their prime with no guilt.
 You can also easily and affordably change up your table according to seasons and occasions.
-With home decor being so expensive at most places, it's nice to be able to save in a couple areas.
-I like to blend my pricier pieces with things I love from the Dollar Tree and it all blends so nicely and looks like a million bucks.
+With home decor being so expensive at most places, it's nice to be able to save in a couple of areas.
+I like to blend my pricier pieces with things I love from the Dollar Tree, and it all blends so nicely and looks like a million bucks.

-7. Plastic storage
+7. Plastic Storage

-8. Hair accessories
+8. Hair Accessories

 They now clasp-free hair elastics so you don't get them tangled in your hair.
 They even have teasing combs, which were something I could only find at beauty supply stores for the longest time.
 Last year, I was wanting one of those hair donuts that allow you to make a nice, sleek bun.
-I have seen them other places for at least 4 or 5 dollars and the dollar tree sells them!
+I have seen them in other places for at least 4 or 5 dollars, and the dollar tree sells them!

 If you ship things from time to time, the Dollar Tree is a great stop for some items that can tend to most of your shipping needs.
-They have bubble lined shipping envelopes and they come in a few different sizes and come 2 to a pack.
+They have bubble-lined shipping envelopes, and they come in a few different sizes and come in a two-pack.
 They also sell bubble wrap and tape.
-These items are so pricey in other stores and sometimes you don't want to buy these types of things in bulk online and store them somewhere just to get a good deal.
+These items are so pricey in other stores, and sometimes you don't want to buy these types of things in bulk online and store them somewhere just to get a good deal.

-Also in this category, I want to include other office/school supplies.
+Also, in this category, I want to include other office/school supplies.
 Great items to pick up here are scissors, tape, paper, pens, markers, stickers, storage, and anything you may need for your office, school, or just around the house.
 They definitely have a great selection that you will save big time on and not compromise quality.